thakuros/tcet-applications/README.md

-# TOS Repository
+# TCET Application Repository

-Repo list
+All applications for the TCET Linux project.
+Contains pre compiled binaries compressed in zstd compression.